Naimish240/LogicGates/README.md

 # LogicGates
-This program contains the stuff necessary for implementing logic gates ini python
+This program contains the stuff necessary for implementing logic gates in python 3.4 and above